marcoplaneo/planeo_internship/documentation/NGINX.md

 - listen listens to a port (here: 80)
 - named the server internship.com
 - defined where root is
-- include refers to where the website is saved
 - try_files ...; tries to serve the request as different types (file, directories)
   - if this does not work error 404 is displayed
 - location ~ \.php§ {...} is for PHP